frFrançais (French)

 Coastal Climate Resilience Collaborative Presentation Series

-This virtual presentation series was developed for the Coastal Climate Resilience Collaborative to support capacity-building and generate actionable ideas to accelerate implementation of resilience measures.
-The sessions, which were hosted weekly, explored a diverse set of themes including technical guidance, social equity, Indigenous knowledge systems, and low-carbon resilience.
-These topics were selected in close collaboration with members of the Collaborative to reflect the broad and interconnected dimensions of climate adaptation.
+This virtual presentation series is developed for the Coastal Climate Resilience Collaborative to support capacity-building and generate actionable ideas to accelerate implementation of resilience measures.
+The sessions explore a diverse set of themes including technical guidance, social equity, Indigenous knowledge systems, and low-carbon resilience.
+The topics are selected in close collaboration with members of the Collaborative to reflect the broad and interconnected dimensions of climate adaptation.
 Each session includes a presentation and a facilitated Q&A, creating space for shared learning on how insights from the sessions can inform real-world resilience efforts.

 Financing Adaptation and the Cost of Doing Nothing